quinnmcphail/blog.quinnmcphail.com/src/pages/setup-lwc/index.md

 **Note: This blog post will _not_ teach you how to write Lightning web components.
 Check out the [official dev guide](https://lwc.dev/guide/introduction) to learn how to write Lightning web components.**

 When Salesforce announced they were making their new [Lightning Web Components UI framework](https://lwc.dev/) open-source, I was incredibly excited.
 One of my goals as a Lightning Champion is to give developers outside of the Salesforce ecosystem a taste of what it's like developing on the platform.
-Lightning Web Components makes that possible by using tools that are already prevelant in the web development community, making non-Salesforce devs feel right at home.
+Lightning Web Components makes that possible by using tools that are already prevalent in the web development community, making non-Salesforce devs feel right at home.

 ## Prerequisites